ocochard/myscripts/tools/LLM.md

 ## Intel iGPU (Arc graphices)

+Doing the same as with AMD iGPU is doable on on Intel iGPU.

 Testing on Intel NUC 165H with this SOC:
 - Intel Core Ultra 7 165H (6 Pcores, 8 Ecores, 22 threads)
 - Intel Arc graphics
-- Intel AI Boost NPU
+- Intel AI Boost NPU (didn’t use need)

 Backend supported for Intel GPU support are:
 - BLAS